robinrowe/libunistd/cmaker/README.md

 	make
 	ctest

 To add another program or class to your project later, simply call the relevant script again.
+You only need to call cmaker_project.sh once.

 The purpose of cmaker_sources.sh is to import existing legacy files.
 Is not needed by new projects.

 --0--